mwenclubhouse/python-queueup-bot/README.md

-BOT_CHANNEL_ID=[Text Channel ID for bot commands only for TAs] ROOMS="{'voice channel': 'text channel'}" DATABASE=[Location of the Database]
+BOT_CHANNEL_ID=[Text Channel ID for bot commands only for TAs] ROOMS="{'voice channel': 'text channel'}" DATABASE=[Location of the Database] GOOGLE_ACCOUNT_KEY_FILE='Location of Google File to Sync with Google Drive'
 ```
 For rooms, each voice channel will be assigned a text channel.
 As a result, if there is a video failure, the TA and student can still connect via text channel.